RSRFIPO/DarkSoulsItemRandomizer/README.md

 * Run the Item Randomizer and select your options.
 When you are ready to randomize your items, click the Export button to automatically write the modified item configuration to `GameParam.parambnd` or `GameParam.parambnd.dcx`, depending on the game version.
 A backup copy will be created if it does not already exist.
 A directory with the current date/time stamp will be created containing information about the item distribution, including a cheatsheet.
-* If you want to inspect a certain item distribution, but not modify the actual game files, you can instead input a seed and click the "Write Seed Info" button to generate the same type of folder as above, without modifying the current item distribution.
-Note that you *must* input a seed for this to work.
+* If you want to inspect a certain item distribution, but not modify the actual game files, you can instead input a seed and click the "Write Seed Cheatsheet" button to generate the same type of folder as above, without modifying the current item distribution.
-* Having 'Save Settings To Default' will write settings to INI file when Export button is pressed.
+* Click "Save Defaults" to immediately save the current settings to `randomizer.ini`.
-* To share settings and seeds with others, right click and choose 'Copy settings to Sync'.
-A seed/settings string will be generated and placed in your clipboard, use paste (CTRL-V) to paste that string in chat, Discord, e-mails, etc.
+* To share settings and seeds with others, right click and choose "Copy settings sync".
+A seed/settings string will be generated and placed in your clipboard.
+Use paste (CTRL-V) to paste that string in chat, Discord, e-mails, etc.
-* To load settings shared with others, copy to the clipboard (CTRL+C) the seed/settings strings shared with you and then right click in the and coose 'Paste settings sync'.
+* To load settings shared with others, copy the seed/settings string to the clipboard (CTRL+C), then right click in the Randomizer and choose "Paste settings sync".

 *To restore the default item distribution automatically:*